cnerg/ETI.data_manual/README.md

 * **Video** - Recorded video imaging from a detector.

 * **Hyperspectral** - Visual and near infrared light imagery, measured in many channels, as opposed to the three-channel RGB visual.
 This also includes depth/LIDAR data streams.

+* **Miscellaneous** - This encompasses a variety of data sources that do not fit in the definitions above or are included in the [miscellaneous](#miscellaneous-data-sources) data sources section above.
+This includes data streams that are socioeconomic, biological, weather, geological, etc.

 ***